hadeelhsaad/hadeelhsaad.github.io/content/cv/_index.md

         **2021–present**
         **Ph.D.
 Candidate, University of Michigan**
         Department of Earth and Environmental Sciences
         Advisor: Matt Friedman
-        Thesis:"Cenozoic biogeography and biodiversity of tropical marine fishes of the Indo-West Pacific" Expected graduation: 2027
+        Thesis: “Cenozoic biogeography and biodiversity of tropical marine fishes of the Indo–West Pacific”
+        Expected graduation: 2027

         **2016–2020**
-        **B.S.
-Biology, The George Washington University**
+        **B.S. in Biology, The George Washington University**
         Concentration: Ecology, Evolution & the Environment
         Minor: Bioinformatics